Liberty and Freedom (a Foundation)

 Too often things get out of hand when individuals assemble and things get violent, and individuals get hurt and property gets damaged.
 When that happens, too many individuals will focus on and talk about the harm that was done and not about the message.
 I often find it hard to separate them.
 No matter how upset or angry we may get over an issue, we must remember that we need to stay peaceful and do no undue harm, or our message may get lost.

 We need to remember that undue harm is not limited to just physically harming someone or damaging property.
 It also includes any psychological harm that comes from threats, intimidation, and other forms of verbal abuse.
-In addition, although we do have the right to speak, individuals also have the right to not listen.
+In addition, although we do have the right to speak, individuals also have the right not to listen.

 A special interest group would be an association of individuals or organizations, usually formally organized, that has one or more shared concerns and that attempts to influence public policy in its favor.
 A special interest group may also be called an advocacy group or pressure group.
 These groups give us another way to petition our governments.
 By combining our voices, we can often speak loud enough to be heard.